 I’ve made cold brew coffee with several brewers.
 The first thing I noticed about the Penguin is that the glass is much thicker than the others.
 This is one sturdy cold brewer.
 If you tap the side of this brewer, it won’t go flying off the counter.

 The second thing I noticed was the filter.
 The steel filter uses the smallest holes I’ve ever seen on a cold brew coffee filter.
 The Penguin product guide says they are microscopic holes.
 The smaller the holes, the cleaner the coffee.
-Also, the filter is larger and can hold more coffee than other cold brewers that I’ve used.
+Also, the filter is larger and can hold more coffee than other cold brewers I’ve used.

-There are two models of the Penguin Coffee Cold Brewer.
-The 1.2 L makes 725 ml (24.5 ounces) and the 1.6 L makes 975 ml (33 ounces).
+Penguin Coffee Cold Brewer has two models: the 1.2 L makes 725 ml (24.5 ounces) and the 1.6 L makes 975 ml (33 ounces).

 Let us make some coffee.